-- 9. Select the appropriate TMC compression implant and check that the pre-installed inserter arms are fully installed. - 10.
-While manually squeezing the inserter arms to a parallel position, insert the inserter arms into the corresponding holes of the inserter cap to hold the implant in a pre-loaded configuration. - Caution: Use care to not squeeze the inserter arms past a parallel position, as this can result in permanent deformation of the implant. - 11.
-Insert the legs of the implant into the pre-drilled holes in the bone.
-Light tapping on the impactor cap may be helpful in advancing the implant.
+9. While manually squeezing the threaded rods to a parallel position, insert the threaded rods into the corresponding holes of the inserter cap to hold the implant in a pre-loaded configuration.

+Caution: Use care to not squeeze the threaded rods past a parallel position, as this can result in permanent deformation of the implant.

+10. Insert the legs of the implant into the pre-drilled holes in the bone.
+Light tapping on the inserter cap may be helpful in advancing the implant.
 When properly installed, the bottom surface of the implant should sit flush against the surface of the bone.